cncf/servicedesk/README.md

 ## Code analysis and fuzzing

 Fuzzing is a technique for dynamically testing applications to find reliability and security bugs.
-Several CNCF projects use fuzz testing to analyse their code such as [Envoy](https://github.com/envoyproxy/envoy/blob/main/docs/security/audit_fuzzer_adalogics_2021.pdf), [Fluent-bit](https://github.com/fluent/fluent-bit/blob/master/doc-reports/cncf-fuzzing-audit.pdf), [Vitess](https://github.com/vitessio/vitess/blob/main/doc/VIT-02-report-fuzzing-audit.pdf), [Linkerd2-proxy](https://github.com/linkerd/linkerd2-proxy/blob/main/docs/reports/linkerd2-proxy-fuzzing-report.pdf), [Prometheus](https://github.com/prometheus/prometheus/blob/main/promql/fuzz.go), [Kubernetes](https://github.com/kubernetes/kubernetes/tree/master/test/fuzz) and more.
+Several CNCF projects use fuzz testing to analyse their code such as [Envoy](https://github.com/envoyproxy/envoy/blob/main/docs/security/audit_fuzzer_adalogics_2021.pdf), [Fluent-bit](https://github.com/fluent/fluent-bit/blob/master/doc-reports/cncf-fuzzing-audit.pdf), [Vitess](https://github.com/vitessio/vitess/blob/main/doc/VIT-02-report-fuzzing-audit.pdf), [Linkerd2-proxy](https://github.com/linkerd/linkerd2-proxy/blob/main/docs/reports/linkerd2-proxy-fuzzing-report.pdf), [Prometheus](https://github.com/prometheus/prometheus/blob/main/promql/fuzz.go), [Kubernetes](https://github.com/kubernetes/kubernetes/tree/master/test/fuzz), and more.
 The integration of fuzzing is often combined with [OSS-Fuzz](https://github.com/google/oss-fuzz) (all of the just-mentioned projects are integrated into OSS-Fuzz), which is a free online service that will run your fuzzer continuously.
 We highly recommend integrating fuzzing into your project, but the benefits of fuzzing varies from project to project.

 Fuzzing works best with projects that have high code complexity, e.g. parsers, decoders, etc. but can be used in many other projects.
 You can fuzz projects in many languages, including C/C++, Go, Rust, Python and Typescript (not yet supported by OSS-Fuzz), and the type of bug you will find depends on which language your project is written in.

 To give an understanding of the success fuzzing has achieved in various projects:

-- Envoy has invested significantly in fuzzing and OSS-Fuzz has reported more than [700](https://bugs.chromium.org/p/oss-fuzz/issues/list?q=proj%3Denvoy%20Type%3DBug&can=1) bugs as well as [81](https://bugs.chromium.org/p/oss-fuzz/issues/list?q=proj%3Denvoy%20Type%3DBug-Security&can=1) security relevant bugs
+- Envoy has invested significantly in fuzzing and OSS-Fuzz has reported more than [1000](https://bugs.chromium.org/p/oss-fuzz/issues/list?q=proj%3Denvoy%20Type%3DBug&can=1) bugs as well as [115](https://bugs.chromium.org/p/oss-fuzz/issues/list?q=proj%3Denvoy%20Type%3DBug-Security&can=1) security relevant bugs
-- Fluent-bit has been fuzzed for slightly more than a year, and OSS-Fuzz has reported more than [100](https://bugs.chromium.org/p/oss-fuzz/issues/list?q=proj%3Dfluent-bit%20Type%3DBug&can=1) reliability issues and more than [50](https://bugs.chromium.org/p/oss-fuzz/issues/list?q=proj%3Dfluent-bit%20Type%3DBug-Security&can=1) security issues.
+- Fluent-bit has been fuzzed for slightly more than a year, and OSS-Fuzz has reported more than [200](https://bugs.chromium.org/p/oss-fuzz/issues/list?q=proj%3Dfluent-bit%20Type%3DBug&can=1) reliability issues and more than [100](https://bugs.chromium.org/p/oss-fuzz/issues/list?q=proj%3Dfluent-bit%20Type%3DBug-Security&can=1) security issues.

-For an example where fuzzing was determined to have limited effects consider [Cloud custodian](https://github.com/cloud-custodian/cloud-custodian).
-Cloud custodian is a project written in Python and is very horizontal in its architecture in that it does not have deep code complexities.
+For an example where fuzzing was determined to have limited effects consider [Cloud Custodian](https://github.com/cloud-custodian/cloud-custodian).
+Cloud Custodian is a project written in Python and is very horizontal in its architecture in that it does not have deep code complexities.
 This is an example where fuzzing will have limited results as discussed in detail in a [PR](https://github.com/cloud-custodian/cloud-custodian/pull/6832) on the Cloud Custodian repository.
 However, Cloud Custodian still benefited from fuzzing finding a bug in the code of Cloud Custodian where fuzzing could be applied, but, in comparison to the other projects mentioned above Cloud Custodian is not integrated into OSS-Fuzz.

 The following list indicates some common software properties that means your code is likely to benefit from fuzzing